 Then the responsible person needs to consider how they could protect people from harm if a fire occurs.
 For example, how will a fire be detected, how will everyone be alerted of the fire in the building?
 Also, they need to consider whether everyone will be able to use escape routes to evacuate quickly and safely and if there are fire extinguishers that can be easily accessed to put out a small fire.
 The responsible person should also decide how to improve emergency procedures.

 4. Record findings, prepare an emergency plan and provide training

 The responsible person should record any fire hazards that they have found and the actions they have taken to reduce or remove them.
 Also, they should prepare a clear emergency plan that identifies what people need to do in an emergency.
 The plan should include safe evacuation procedures for people who may need help.
 It should identify people who will have specific roles if a fire breaks out, such as fire marshals.
+If your business does not have a designated marshal, we recommend participating in our Online Fire Marshal Training Course.
 Furthermore, the responsible person should ensure that staff receive fire safety training, so that they are aware of how to prevent fire from occurring and know what to do in an emergency.